By Jessica Harlan

-1. Pancakes: Mix up whole-wheat pancake mix before you leave, using dried egg and dried buttermilk, so all you’ll need to add at the campsite is water.
-The wheat fiber will keep you full and energized for an active day of hiking, biking, boating and late-night campfire conversation.
+- Pancakes: Mix up whole-wheat pancake mix before you leave, using dried egg and dried buttermilk, so all you’ll need to add at the campsite is water.
+The fiber will keep you full and energized for an active day of hiking, biking, boating, and late-night campfire conversation.

-4. Tuna melts: Make tuna melts on crackers or toasted bread with tuna from a pouch and slices of individually wrapped cheese on top.
-Heat on grill until cheese melts.
+- Tuna melts: Make tuna melts on crackers or toasted bread with tuna from a pouch and slices of individually wrapped cheese on top.
+Heat on the grill until the cheese melts.

-8. Rice pilaf or couscous: Prepare according to package directions; combine with your choice of fresh vegetables, mushrooms, dried fruit and nuts.
+- Rice pilaf or couscous: Prepare according to package directions; combine with your choice of fresh vegetables, mushrooms, dried fruit, and nuts.

-9. Kebobs: Thread pieces of mushrooms, green pepper, cherry tomatoes, fresh fruit, extra-firm tofu or seitan, chicken or beef onto metal or wooden skewers.
+- Kebabs: Skewer pieces of mushrooms, green pepper, cherry tomatoes, fresh fruit, extra-firm tofu or seitan, chicken, or beef onto metal or wooden skewers.
 Sprinkle with salt and pepper and/or brush with a marinade.
 Cook over an open fire until the vegetables soften and meat is cooked through.

-11. Hobo stew: On a large piece of aluminum foil sprayed with cooking spray or brushed with oil, arrange small chunks of meat, if desired, assorted fresh vegetables, onions, and fresh garlic or garlic powder.
+- Hobo stew: On a large piece of aluminum foil sprayed with cooking spray or brushed with oil, arrange small chunks of meat, assorted fresh vegetables, onions, and fresh garlic or garlic powder.
 Top with a pat of butter.
 Sprinkle with salt and pepper and gather up sides of aluminum foil to make a sealed pouch, allowing some room at the top for steam.
-Cook in the coals for about 10 minutes.
+Cook in the coals for about 15 minutes.

-15. Baked apples: Core apples, fill with brown sugar and raisins and top with a pat of butter.
+- Baked apples: Core apples, fill with brown sugar and raisins, and top with a pat of butter.
 Wrap in aluminum foil, set in coals and bake for about 15 to 20 minutes.